ISocket

 iSocket is a smart device brand created by iSocket Systems in 2010. iSocket sends a text message to the user in case of a power outage or other events in a remote location, such as temperature changes, water or gas leaks, or break-ins.

-iSocket (which stands for "intelligent socket") was created in the year 2010 by Denis Sokol, the CEO of iSocket Systems, a company from Varkaus, Finland.
+iSocket was created in 2010 by iSocket Systems CEO Denis Sokol.
+The company is based in Varkaus, Finland.
 Sokol claims that iSocket was the first smart plug for power outage alerts in the world.

 Considered a part of the Internet of things, iSocket was one of the two winners of the Thread Group Innovation Enabler Program for connected homes in the third quarter of 2015.

-While most home automation devices depend on the home router's Wi-Fi, iSocket uses a cellular radio and an ordinary SIM card.
-It also contains a small battery backup so that it can stay powered long enough to alert the user of a power interruption.
+iSocket uses a cellular radio and a SIM card and contains a small battery backup so that it can stay powered long enough to alert the user of a power interruption.
 The socket may include a temperature sensor to monitor temperature during the cold season to avoid frozen pipes.
-It also sends a message when the power is restored. iSocket makes it possible to turn power on and off with an SMS or a phone call.
+It also sends a message when the power is restored. iSocket can be controlled via SMS or a phone call.

-Motion, door, smoke, heat and gas sensors can be connected to iSocket within Ceco Home, the company's home monitoring system.
+Motion, door, smoke, heat, and gas sensors can be connected to iSocket within Ceco Home, the company's home monitoring system.